|Richard joined us for dinner on St. Patrick’s Day at a local restaurant.

 Our hearts are heavy today.
 We lost a friend.
 Our dear friend Richard Turner, who stuck-like-glue from the moment we met him on January 24, 2015, the day we joined the Makai Country Club only days after our arrival in Princeville, Kauai, Hawaii.
 (Please click here for the link to the day we met Richard).

-Little did we know…that meeting this special man would turn our four month stay in Kauai into a whirlwind of an enriching and highly enjoyable social life with friendships we made for life including with he and his dear wife Elaine.
+Little did we know…that meeting this special man would turn our four-month stay in Kauai into a whirlwind of an enriching and highly enjoyable social life with friendships we made for life including with him and his dear wife Elaine.

 Little did we know…the friendship with Richard would be so short when yesterday, 13 months later, he passed away in his sleep, never to awaken to see the face of beloved wife Elaine and treasured cat, Daisy Mae.

 |Elaine and Richard joined us for lunch at the local Westin Hotel where we languished in their company engaged in delightful conversation, as always.

 He leaves in his wake a plethora of those who loved him; family, friends and neighbors, and a world of clients with whom he diligently worked for decades as an attorney in St. Louis, Missouri, USA, all who admired his generosity of spirit and time as breathtaking in today’s hurried world.